ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 # Resume matching: SQL Optimization Tips and Tricks for Analytics Services

 ## Introduction
+This template focuses on optimizing the performance of machine learning solutions integrated with SQL Server by demonstrating how we can find the best candidates for a job opening among millions of resumes within a few seconds.
 In SQL Server 2016, a new function, which what was called R services, has been added.
 Later it was renamed to ML Services.
 SQL Server ML Services provides a platform for operationalize R and Python scripts using T-SQL to develop and deploy intelligent applications.
-This Markdown file will describe the design and key optimization techniques for a resume-matching scenario that demonstrates how we can find the best candidates for a job opening among millions of resumes within a few seconds.
+This Markdown file will describe the design and key optimization techniques for this scenario.

 ## Use Case